-- Informal contact after school at a mutually convenient time for the teacher and parent. - A formal interview made by a parent, guardian, or teacher via the College office. - A formal parent/teacher conference during Term 3. - · An email, letter or note. - · A telephone conversation.
+- Informal contact after school at a mutually convenient time for the teacher and parent. - A mutually convenient meeting time, made by a parent, guardian, or teacher via the College office. - · Parent/teacher conferences during Term 3. - · An email, letter or note. - · A telephone conversation.

-A parent/teacher conference outlining student academic progress, personal and social interaction and work habits is scheduled in Term 3 of each year, with parents and guardians.
+Parent/Teacher conferences outlining student academic progress, personal and social interaction and work habits are scheduled in Term 3 of each year.

-Teaching staff should not be approached by parents to discuss student needs after the morning bell at 8:35am, unless a mutually convenient appointment has already been agreed upon by the teacher and the parent.
+Teaching staff should not be approached by parents to discuss student needs after the morning bell at 8:35am, unless a mutually convenient appointment has already been agreed upon.
 Teachers have a duty of care to all students in their class during school hours.